joeylevy/gallery-by-supsystic/readme.txt

 Further activate “Available” radio button responsive photo gallery and definitely select the preset (without it categories not displayed).
 You have the ability to choose one of the default presets or create your own.

-In order to create the preset click “Show preset editor” button.
+In order to create the gallery preset click “Show preset editor” button.
 Provide a name for your photo gallery template and specify the settings that you need.
 Here you can:

  - Select the background colour for gallery images and video container or hide it. Сontainer - the area where will be shown the categories of the image gallery.
  - Select the background colour for gallery photos text or hide it.
  - Select the colour of text or use colour, based on your theme.
- - Set overall vertical and horizontal padding for the categories.
+ - Set overall vertical and horizontal padding for the categories of image gallery.
  - Set the font weight and size.
  - Define the border width for the categories
  - Select gallery border type.